cta-observatory/protopipe/docs/install/grid.rst

     * - v0.2.X
       - v0.2.X

-The latest released version of the interface is also compatible with the development version of *protopipe*.
+Both the latest released version and the development version of the interface are compatible with the development version of *protopipe*.

 .. _install-grid-dev: